Muskworker/Zoontag/README.md

 - exclude tags: AND chain of `NOT (kMDItemUserTags == <tag>)`
 - scope: user-picked folders

+## Spotlight fallback
+If `NSMetadataQuery` refuses to start even though indexing is available, Zoontag now falls back to invoking `/usr/bin/mdfind` with the same include/exclude tags and scopes, then hydrates tag facets from that output.
+This keeps searches functional while we continue investigating the underlying API failure.

 ## Next steps (likely Codex iteration plan)
 1) Swap icons for real thumbnails via `QuickLookThumbnailing`
 2) Incremental / cancelable facet counting (and/or sampling)